happyzhanls/100DaysOfCode/log-Part2.md

 ### Day 31: Friday, November 3rd, 2017

-**Today's Progress**: Install and comfigure mongoose in our YelpCamp.
-Setup the campgrounds model and use it inside of our routes.
+**Today's Progress**: Add a Navbar to all the templates and style the new Campground Page.

 **Thoughts:**: Big day, it's Friday again.
 Everyday is a different day, hm?